 - Unsafe situations

-Again, there will be written exams and practical assessments.
-Upon successful completion of this week, you will be provided with a Bpec Foundation Portfolio and guidance for completion.
+There will be written exams and practical assessments throughout the 7 weeks.
+Upon successful completion of this course, you will be provided with a Bpec Foundation Portfolio and guidance for completion.

 How You’ll Learn